LaineRengifo/brain-blast-quiz/README.md

 - ✅ Switch between dark and light themes
 - ✅ Return to category selection at any time
 - ✅ Play on mobile, tablet, or desktop
+- ✅ See a timer and my progress (e.g., "Question 3 of 10")
+- ✅ See a celebratory modal when I finish the quiz
+- ✅ Learn how to play via a "How to Play" button
+- ✅ See new categories appear after finishing a quiz

 ---